chika-games/RPG-Maker-Specifications/src/file_formats/data_types.md

 |:-------|:------|:-------------------------------------------|
 | Date   | `F64` | The numeric encoding of the date and time. |

-The `Date` field is stored such that the integral part is for days and the fractional part is for the time.
+The `Date` field is stored such that the integral part is for days and the fractional part is for the time of day.

 **Note:** Timezone and other considerations are ignored; `DATE` only stores raw day and time values.